Colt clan incest case: Court findings

 The Children's Court of New South Wales took the unusual step of publishing its decision permanently removing the children.
 In the court's findings, the neglect of the children and genetic evidence were viewed as dispositive in the matter.
 The court held that "there is no realistic possibility of restoration of any of the children [to their biological family]."

 Later issues

 A number of attempts by the elder family members to establish connections with the younger have been blocked by the courts.
 While in care, the children started by often displaying sexual behaviour, whether between themselves or with caretakers, although these habits faded over time.

-Australian police attempted to deport Betty to New Zealand, the country of her birth, after the completion of her sentence, but Betty fought the deportation, was released from the deportation center in November 2015, and is now residing in South Australia with her daughter Raylene and at least two other male relatives.
+Australian police attempted to deport Betty to New Zealand, the country of her birth, after the completion of her sentence, but Betty fought the deportation.
+She was released from the deportation centre in November 2015 and is now residing in South Australia with her daughter Raylene and at least three other male relatives.
 She also attempted to contact other relatives through Facebook.